We measure progress towards long-term outcomes by tracking key indicators for the Peel community.

 - Peel's age-standardized prevalence rate of diabetes has been higher than the province since 1996.

 How is this measured?

-- These data are acquired from the Ontario Diabetes Database which is managed by the Institute of Clinical Evaluative Sciences.
+- This data is acquired from the Ontario Diabetes Database which is managed by the Institute of Clinical Evaluative Sciences.
 They are put into context of the population using population estimates data from IntelliHealth Ontario, Ontario Ministry of Health and Long-term Care.

 What progress are we making?

-- The Region of Peel Public Health Department partners with other organizations and implements various health promotion and disease prevention interventions to address the increasing rate of diabetes in our community.
-For more detailed information about the status of diabetes in Peel Region and the influencing factors, check out the Diabetes Atlas for the Region of Peel.
+- Peel Public Health partners with other organizations and implements various health promotion and disease prevention interventions to address the increasing rate of diabetes in our community.
+For more detailed information about the status of diabetes in Peel Region and the influencing factors, refer to the Diabetes Atlas for the Region of Peel.